1. Purpose and Overview

 Any recommended changes to policies and/or procedures should be documented and implemented as soon as possible thereafter.

-With your consent, we may occasionally send emails requesting feedback on your experience using CAP PSP.
+With your consent, we may contact you requesting feedback on your experience using TUI PSP.

 10. Notification of changes